sanskrit/learnsanskrit.org/content/vyakarana/subanta/introduction.md

 We know already that {s tiG} is a {s pratyAhAra} that refers to different verb endings. {s-dfn sup}, meanwhile, is a {s pratyAhAra} that refers to different nominal endings.
-So in the Pāṇinian system, verbs are called {s-dfn sub-anta}
-("ending in a {s sup} suffix").
+So in the Pāṇinian system, nominals are called {s-dfn sub-anta} ("ending in a {s sup} suffix").

 In this unit, we will learn how the {cite Aṣṭādhyāyī} creates {s subanta}s.
 We will also create complete {s prakriyA}s for a variety of basic nominal words.